elastic/kibana/docs/development/core/public/kibana-plugin-core-public.deprecationsservicestart.isdeprecationresolvable.md

 ## DeprecationsServiceStart.isDeprecationResolvable property

-Returns a boolean if the pprovided deprecation can be automtically resolvable.
+Returns a boolean if the provided deprecation can be automatically resolvable.

 <b>Signature:</b>